 What is HubSpot?
 The Company, Its Software, Revenue, Pricing, and New Projects

-HubSpot is a New York Stock Exchange (NYSE: $HUBS) traded software company primarily focused on building inbound marketing software and related inbound sales productivity software and CRM software.
-The company is headquartered in Cambridge, Massachusetts and has offices all over the world including Ireland, Singapore, Australia, and more recently Germany.
+HubSpot is a New York Stock Exchange (NYSE: $HUBS) traded software company primarily focused on building inbound marketing and related inbound sales productivity and CRM software.
+The company is headquartered in Cambridge, Massachusetts, and has offices all over the world, including Ireland, Singapore, Australia, and Germany.

-Given that most HubSpot customers’ monthly bills increase over time, through a combination of additional supported contacts capacity, level upgrades (HubSpot Basic to HubSpot Professional to HubSpot Enterprise, and add-ons.
+Given that, most HubSpot customers’ monthly bills increase over time, through a combination of additional supported contacts capacity, level upgrades, additional Hubs, and add-ons.

-As a software as a service (SaaS) company in a state of continuous improvement, some of HubSpot’s newest projects in the works include
+As a software as a service (SaaS) company in a state of continuous improvement, HubSpot continuously improves on and expands its platform.

 So that's a little bit about HubSpot.